shashwath1278/UIAlchemy/README.md

 # Create UI App CLI

 A powerful CLI tool that generates React applications with pre-configured UI libraries and stunning templates.
 Skip the boilerplate and start building beautiful UIs instantly.
+It is published on NPM and can be installed globally on any machine terminal.

 ## 🌟 Features